-Permanent Housing & Support Services: The grantee will assist homeless individuals in obtaining permanent housing, appropriate supportive services (including medical care, mental health and substance abuse treatment, counseling, supervision, and other services essential for achieving independent living), and other Federal, State, local, and private assistance available for such individuals.
+Permanent Housing & Support Services: The organization will assist households experiencing homelessness in obtaining permanent housing, appropriate supportive services (including medical care, mental health and substance abuse treatment, counseling, supervision, and other services essential for achieving independent living), and other Federal, State, local, and private assistance available for such individuals.

-Reasonable Accommodations: The grantee agrees to make reasonable accommodations in rules, policies, practices, or services when such accommodations may be necessary to afford a person with a disability equal opportunity to use housing or shelter, including public and common areas.
+Reasonable Accommodations: The organization agrees to make reasonable accommodations in rules, policies, practices, or services when such accommodations may be necessary to afford a person with a disability equal opportunity to use housing or shelter, including public and common areas.